luojiahai/luojiahai.github.io/content/posts/host-on-github-pages.md

         uses: actions/deploy-pages@v4
 ```

+## Publish the site

+Create a GitHub repository.

-Commit the change to your local repository and push to GitHub.
+Push your local repository to GitHub.

+Visit your GitHub repository.
+From the main menu choose Settings > Pages.

+Change the Source to GitHub Actions.

 ---